Obstruction characterization of co-TT graphs: Forbidden induced subgraphs of co-TT graphs

 \section{Forbidden induced subgraphs of co-TT graphs}

-In this section we shall give the forbidden induced subgraphs characterization of co-TT graphs.
-This problem was first posed by Monma, Reed and Trotter \cite{24}.
-Also it has mentioned in \cite{11,14}.\\ In \cite{14} Golumbic et al. characterized split co-TT graphs in terms of forbidden induced subgraphs.
-Golovach et al. \cite{11} have given a recognition algorithm of co-TT graph in o($n^2$) time.
-As mentioned earlier if $G=(V,E)$ is a two-clique circular arc graph, then $\Bar{G}$, the complement of $G$ is the bipartite graph $B=(X,Y,E)$ where $E$ is the set of non-edges of $G$.\\ Trotter and Moore \cite{29} characterized two clique circular arc graphs in terms of forbidden induced subgraphs.
-They present the forbidden families as a set system and proved that $G$ is a two-clique circular arc graph if and only if it's complement $ \overline{G}$ contains no induced subgraphs of the form $G_1,G_2,G_3$ and several infinite families $C_i (i\geq 3) ,T_i,W_i,D_i,M_i,N_i $ $(i\geq1)$ (see Fig.7).\\
+In this section, we will provide a characterization of co-TT graphs based on forbidden induced subgraphs.
+This problem was originally posed by Monma, Reed, and Trotter \cite{24} and has also been mentioned in \cite{11, 14}.\\ In \cite{14}, Golumbic et al. characterized split co-TT graphs in terms of forbidden induced subgraphs.
+Additionally, Golovach et al. \cite{11} introduced a recognition algorithm for co-TT graphs with a time complexity of O($n^2$).
+As previously mentioned, if $G = (V, E)$ is a two-clique circular arc graph, then its complement $\Bar{G}$, can be represented as the bipartite graph $B = (X, Y, E)$, where E consists of the non-edges of $G$.
+Trotter and Moore \cite{29} characterized two-clique circular arc graphs by identifying specific forbidden induced subgraphs.
+They presented these forbidden subgraphs as a set system and established that a graph $G$ is a two-clique circular arc graph if and only if its complement, $\Bar{G}$, does not contain any induced subgraphs of the form $G_1, G_2, G_3$, and several infinite families $C_i (i \geq 3), T_i, W_i, D_i, M_i, N_i (i \geq 1)$, as illustrated in Fig. 6.\\

-Feder,Hell and Huang \cite{9} explained how to obtain the forbidden bipartite graphs from the Fig.7.
-These bigraphs are presented in Fig.8.\\
+Feder, Hell, and Huang \cite{9} provided an explanation of derivation of the forbidden bipartite graphs from Fig. 6.
+These bipartite graphs are presented in Fig. 7.\\

-In the same paper \cite{9} they also introduced the notion of edge-asteroid to unify the families of graphs depicted in Fig.8.
-An edge-asteroid is a set of $2k+1$ edges $e_0, e_1, ..., e_{2k}$ such that, for $i= 0, 1, ..., 2k$ there is a path joining $e_i$ and $e_{i+1}$ and containing both $e_i$ and $e_{i+1}$ that avoids the neighbors of $e_{i+k+1}$; the subscript addition is modulo $2k+1$.
-Then they characterized two-clique circular arc graph in the following theorem. \begin{theo}[\cite{9}] A bigraph is a two clique circular arc graph if and only if its complement does not contain induced cycle of length at least six and an edge-asteroid. \end{theo} It can be easily checked that each graph of the families $T_i, W_i, D_i, M_i, N_i (i>)$ and also the graphs $G_1, G_2, G_3$ contains an edge asteroid.
-Thus from Theorem 7 and Theorem 10 it follows that the bigraphs of Fig.8 are the forbidden induced subgraphs of bigraphs of Ferrers dimension 2 and consequently forbidden induced subgraphs of signed-interval bigraphs.\\
+In the same paper \cite{9} they also introduced the notion of edge-asteroid to unify the families of graphs depicted in Fig. 7.
+An \textit{edge-asteroid} is a set of $2k+1$ edges $e_0, e_1, ..., e_{2k}$ such that, for $i= 0, 1, ..., 2k$ there is a path joining $e_i$ and $e_{i+1}$ and containing both $e_i$ and $e_{i+1}$ that avoids the neighbors of $e_{i+k+1}$; the subscript addition is modulo $2k+1$.
+Then they characterized two-clique circular arc graphs in the following theorem. \begin{theo}[\cite{9}] A graph is a two clique circular arc graph if and only if its complement does not contain induced cycle of length at least six and an edge-asteroid. \end{theo} It can be easily checked that each graph of the families $T_i, W_i, D_i, M_i, N_i (i\geq 1)$ as well as the graphs $G_1, G_2, G_3$ contains an edge asteroid.
+Consequently, from \cref{t7} and \cref{t10}, it can be deduced that the bipartite graphs depicted in Fig. 7 serve as the forbidden induced subgraphs for bipartite graphs with Ferrers dimension 2.
+Therefore, they are also the forbidden induced subgraphs for signed-interval bigraphs.\\